PHP 8.3: Key Changes Every Developer Should Know

 }

-Attempting to assign a value that does not match the declared type now produces a compile-time error rather than a runtime failure.
-This catches bugs at development time rather than in production, particularly in large codebases where constants are defined in one file and used across many others.
+Attempting to assign a value that does not match the declared type produces a compile-time error.
+This matters most in large codebases where constants are defined in one location and used across many different files and contexts.
+Without type safety on constants, a developer could change a value in one place and break type contracts elsewhere without any warning until runtime.

 The practical benefit appears most clearly in enums, which are constants under the hood.
-When a backed enum case receives a value, the type declaration on the enum ensures the value is what you expect before the enum case is even created.
-If you are working with PHP 8.1 enums and readonly properties, typed class constants extend that same safety principle to your constant definitions.
+When a backed enum case receives a value, the type declaration on the enum ensures the value matches expectations before the enum case is even created.
+If you are working with PHP 8.1 enums and readonly properties, typed class constants extend that same safety principle to your constant definitions, making your code more predictable as it scales.

 json_validate() Function

 PHP has handled JSON data since PHP 5.2, but the existing approach to validating JSON before processing has always been awkward.
-You call json_decode with null as the second argument, check if the return value is not null, then check json_last_error.
-This is verbose and easy to forget to do correctly.
+The old method requires calling json_decode with null as the second argument, checking if the return value is not null, then checking json_last_error.
+This is verbose and easy to get wrong, especially when validation logic gets copied across multiple files.

-PHP 8.3 adds json_validate(), a dedicated function that checks whether a string is valid JSON without parsing it to a PHP value:
+PHP 8.3 adds json_validate(), a dedicated function that checks whether a string contains valid JSON without parsing it to a PHP value:

 $data = file_get_contents('user_input.json');